Updated 09 April 2021

 - Ticketing for the participants

-- Amplified Music
+- Amplified sound

-- A reservation of public spaces
+- A reservation of a specific location.

 - Health, fitness and sports (but not seasonal sports booked on sports grounds)